emmanuelndira/object_detection_video/README.md

 ---

 ### 3) `--conf 0.60` (very conservative)
 At **0.60**, the model becomes much more selective.
-It tends to avoid uncertain detections but can miss smaller or partially-occluded objects.
+It tends to avoid uncertain detections but can miss smaller or partially occluded objects.

 ![conf_0.60](screenshots/conf_0.60.png)